Most Penalized College Football Teams In 2025

 Q: Why do penalties matter in college football?

 A: Penalties can change the outcome of games.
 They can stall offensive drives, extend opponents' possessions, and swing momentum.
-Teams that consistently rank among the most penalized often struggle in close games, while disciplined teams are more likely to avoid costly mistakes in high pressure situations.
+Teams that consistently rank among the most penalized often struggle in close games, while disciplined teams are more likely to avoid costly mistakes in high-pressure situations.

 ABOUT THE AUTHOR